Refinements of the Bottom and Strange MSSM Higgs Yukawa Couplings at NNLO: NNLO Corrections

 \subsection{Strange Yukawa Couplings}

 The translation of the results for the bottom-Yukawa couplings to the Higgs boson couplings to strange quarks requires a careful investigation of the corresponding quark-mass contributions.
 Since in the calculation of the bottom-Yukawa coupling the bottom quark is treated strictly massless and the external momentum dependence is omitted, there is no difference for the individual two-loop diagrams, if the bottom parameters are replaced by their corresponding strange parameters.
 Care must be taken for the proper summation over all quark/squark flavours for the diagrams with gluino-self-energy insertions since the strange-squark mass coincides with the left- and right-handed squark masses of the first two generations and the sbottom and stop masses of the third generation are independent.
-Another difference to the bottom-quark case is the absence of sizeable SUSY--electroweak contributions to the strange-Yukawa coupling, since we are neglecting the charm Yukawa coupling $\lambda_c$.
-The final result can be cast into the form \bea \Delta_s = \frac{\Delta_{s,2} \left[ 1+\delta_s \right]} {1+\Delta_{s,1} \left[ 1+\delta_s \right]} \eea where $\delta_s$ denotes the NNLO SUSY--QCD corrections to the strange Yukawa couplings and $\Delta_{s,1/2}$ are defined in Eq.~(\ref{eq:effpar}).
-The expression above for $\Delta_s$ is then inserted into the effective Lagrangian of Eq.~(\ref{eq:leff}) and the resummed couplings of Eq.~(\ref{eq:rescoup}), respectively, resumming in this way all terms of ${\cal O}\left[(\alpha_s\,\mu\,\tgb)^n\right]$, ${\cal O}\left[\alpha_s^{n+1}\,(\mu\,\tgb)^n\right]$ and ${\cal O}\left[(\alpha_s\,A_s)^n\right]$, ${\cal O}\left[\alpha_s^{n+1}\,A_s^n\right]$ (including all mixed terms of these orders).
+Another difference to the bottom-quark case is the absence of sizeable charm-Yukawa-induced SUSY--electroweak contributions to the strange-Yukawa coupling, since we are neglecting the charm Yukawa coupling $\lambda_c$.
+The final result can be cast into the form \bea \Delta_s = \frac{\Delta_{s,2}^{QCD} \left[ 1+\delta_s \right] + \Delta_{s,2}^{elw,1} \left[ 1+\delta_1 \right] + \Delta_{s,2}^{elw,2} \left[ 1+\delta_2 \right]} {1+\Delta_{s,1} \left[ 1+\delta_s \right]}~\tgb \eea where $\delta_s$ ($\delta_{1/2}$) denotes the NNLO SUSY--QCD corrections to the QCD (electroweak) part of the strange Yukawa couplings and $\Delta^{QCD}_{s,1/2}, \Delta^{elw, 1/2}_{s,2}$ are defined in Eq.~(\ref{eq:effpars}).
+The expression above for $\Delta_s$ is then inserted into the effective Lagrangian of Eq.~(\ref{eq:leff}) and into the resummed couplings of Eq.~(\ref{eq:rescoup}), respectively, resumming in this way all terms of ${\cal O}\left[(\Delta_s)^n\right]$.